 - Another federal or state law requires or authorizes the employer to inquire about an applicant’s criminal history.

 - The employer conducts services or care to minors or vulnerable adults.

 In St. Louis, Missouri, the Ban the Box Ordinance restricts employers from basing their hiring decisions on the applicant’s criminal history unless that employer can prove its relevance to the job-related decision.
 This becomes effective January 1, 2021 and is vital for employers to bring their hiring practices up to compliance standards or risk losing their business license.
 In addition, employers are restricted from inquiring about an applicant’s criminal history until after it is determined they are qualified for the job, or if the applicant is part of a final pool of other applicants qualified for the job and all applicants are asked.
 This ordinance gives an employer time to prepare before it becomes effective in 2021.

 DISA’s background check department helps employers make informed hiring decisions by ensuring the integrity of their organization.
 With new laws or amendments to laws, taking place in 2020, an employer’s next steps should be to determine whether or not their background check program needs to be revised according to a new state and/or city requirements.
 Our line of unique service offerings and products give customers the variety they need to meet and maintain their background check requirements.
 Our professionals can help you build a background check custom to your industry needs with our comprehensive line of services, including:

 - Online Tracking & Reporting

 - Grading & Evaluating

-In addition to following background screening policies and procedures in compliance with their laws, employers need to be aware of and abide by the laws set forth by the Fair Credit Reporting Act (FCRA).
+In addition to following background check policies and procedures in compliance with their laws, employers need to be aware of and abide by the laws set forth by the Fair Credit Reporting Act (FCRA).